-Then you remove the entire root from the soil to keep any soil-borne diseases at bay.
+Remove the entire root from the soil to keep any soil-borne diseases at bay.
 You will know the cabbage head is ready based on its firmness.
 Most cabbages take around 70 days to harvest.

-However, if you planted your cabbage early enough, then you might have time to get a two for one deal.
+However, if you planted your cabbage early enough, then you might have time to get a two-for-one deal.
 When you harvest your first cabbage, don’t remove the outer leaves or the root.

 Instead, just cut the head out of the center of the cabbage.
 This should give the plant the opportunity to create a second head of cabbage from the same plant.